 - Preparation before juicing must be done to prevent foam from enveloping inside during fast runs

-Breville kicks off the centrifugals with its BJE200XL.
-While that may not be the most attractive sounding name, the speed of juicing that it offers will surely make this a popular device for any family.
+Breville kicks off the centrifugal juicers with its BJE200XL.
+It’s ease of use and juicing speed, is why it ranks on our list for best juicer for beginners.
+The juicer’s features make this a popular device for a small family.
 But even if you are alone, it’s still a good buy since the design is a lot smaller than the other Breville models and comes with an 800-milliliter pitcher, perfect for quick, small juicing.

 Other than that, the Breville BJE200XL is still a great centrifugal in its own right.
 The pitcher would be better if a tad bit larger, but as a juicer for beginners, it scores high off the fact that many consumers new to the trend will stick to the staple fruits and veggies at the beginning.